kortina/dotbuild/README.md

 # dotbuild

-`dotbuild` makes it easer to manage and share dotfiles.
+`dotbuild` makes it easier to manage and share dotfiles.

 ## Installation